balningau/gimste/docs/SUBMISSIONS.md

 Request` button.
 It will then become immediately available for review by others.

+Don't worry about adding the appropriate tags and milestone -- one of the repo owners will take care of that when the PR comes in.

 ![alt text](https://raw.githubusercontent.com/balningau/gimste/master/docs/images/submitting-proposal.png "Submitting Proposal")

 You can now review your proposal.
 Bookmark this page!
 This is the page where